NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Attribute annotations

-An attribute is a characteristic that describes a 'field' or 'variable' in a data entity, such as a column name in a spreadsheet.
-An attribute annotation represents a precisely-defined semantic statement that applies to an attribute.
+An attribute annotation represents a precisely-defined semantic statement that applies to an attribute, such as a column name in a spreadsheet.
 This semantic statement is used to associate precise measurement semantics with the attribute, such as the property being measured, the entity being measured, and the measurement standard for interpreting values for the attribute. `attribute` elements may be nested in entity-level elements, including the `dataTable`, `spatialRaster`, `spatialVector`, `storedProcedure`, `view`, or `otherEntity` elements, in addition to custom modules.
 Refer to the [eml-attribute module] section for additional information about attributes.

 [eml-attribute module]: eml-modules-data-structure.md#the-eml-attribute-module---attribute-level-information-within-dataset-entities

 A typical attribute annotation involves an `annotation` element that is embedded in a containing `attribute` element.
-The subject of the semantic statement is the `attribute` element that contains the annotation.
-If the `attribute` element contains an `id` attribute, then the subject should refer to the value of the `id` attribute.
-Each annotation consists of a `propertyURI` element and `valueURI` element that respectively define the property and value (object) of the semantic statement.
-Each URI should be resolvable to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.
+The *subject* of the semantic statement is the `attribute` element that contains the annotation. *It is recommended to give the subject element an* `id` *attribute and refer to the subject by the value of the* `id`.
+Each annotation consists of a `propertyURI` element and `valueURI` element that respectively define the *object property* or *data property* and *object* (value) of the semantic statement. *Each URI should ideally resolve to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement*.
 Note that when annotating measurement attributes contained in tabular formats the suggested "default" object property is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType" ("contains measurements of type" from the OBOE ontology).
-The associated `label` attribute for each URI can be used to display the property and value in a more readable format to users.
-Ideally, each `label` should be populated by a preferred label or label from a controlled vocabulary.
+The associated `label` attribute for each URI can be used to display the property and value in a more readable format suitable for application interfaces. *It is recommended that the labels are populated by values from the preferred labels field (skos:prefLabel) or label field (rdfs:label) from a controlled vocabulary*.

-In the following attribute annotation (Example 4), the subject of the semantic statement is the `attribute` element containing the `id` attribute value "att.4".
+In the following attribute annotation (Example 3), the subject of the semantic statement is the `attribute` element containing the `id` attribute value "att.4".
 The object property of the statement is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType".
 Note that the URI for the object property resolves to a specific term in the OBOE ontology (https://github.com/NCEAS/oboe).
 Finally, the object (value) in the semantic statement is "http://purl.dataone.org/odo/ECSO_00001197", which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).
 Taken together, the semantic statement indicates that "the attribute with the id 'att.4' contains measurements of type plant cover percentage".

-* Example 4: attribute annotation
+* Example 3: attribute annotation

 ```xml
 <attribute id="att.4">